 Dr. Jonathan I. Epstein is a Professor of Pathology, Oncology and Urology at the Johns Hopkins School of Medicine.
-He also serves as the Director of Surgical Pathology at The Johns Hopkins Hospital.
 He is recognized as a leader in the field of urological pathology.

 Dr. Epstein completed a combined liberal arts and medical degree program at Boston University, receiving both B.A. and M.D. degrees.
 He obtained his residency training in anatomic pathology at The Johns Hopkins Hospital, followed by a fellowship in oncological pathology at the Memorial Sloan-Kettering Cancer Center in New York.
 He has been on the faculty at Johns Hopkins since 1985.